 The formula is made with more than 70 plant-based superfoods, including five varieties of protein, six unique adaptogens, nine antioxidants, four omega-rich seeds, seventeen super greens, and many others.

 The vegan, gluten-free vanilla, chocolate, chai, and coconut acai flavors are delicious, have a creamy consistency and are without fillers.

 The Complete Protein All in One Meal Replacement Shake by Organifi is a real alternative for those that wish to lose weight and wish to avoid formulas that are filled with weird substances or crappy fillers that jeopardize long-term health.

 Even though Organifi has only been around since 2015, they’ve experienced massive success from their organic, clean, and superfood-filled formulas, which are clearly designed to help individuals shed body fat and live a more healthy lifestyle.

-Ample Meal Replacement Shake
+Vega All-in One Meal Replacement Shake